shopware5/devdocs/source/developers-guide/plugin-extension-by-plugin/index.md

 ## The file and directory structure
 ![Directory and file overview](img/fileOverview.png)

-## Create the plugin
+## Create the plugin basics
 At first create the base structure of the plugin, including plugin.xml, config.xml, services.xml and the SwagExtendCustomProducts.php.
+This files are the base of each plugin.

+For more information about <a href="{{ site.url }}/developers-guide/plugin-system/">the 5.2 Plugin system</a>

 ### SwagExtendCustomProducts/plugin.xml
-contains the base information about the plugin.
+contains the base information about the plugin, the label in englisch and german, the plugin version, the required shopware version and the changelog.
+This file is equal to the old plugin.json.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <plugin xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"